-The Idaho Transportation Department (ITD) is conducting a Planning and Environmental Linkages (PEL) study of the US-20 corridor between Ashton and the ID-87 Junction.
+The Idaho Transportation Department (ITD) is conducting planning study to look at improvements to US-20 corridor between Ashton and the ID-87 Junction.

 Increasing traffic is causing congestion and crashes.
 Improvements are needed to maintain a safe roadway and reliable connection to adjacent communities, Yellowstone National Park, and the region.Read More

-Planning and Environmental Linkages (PEL) processes help weigh the benefits and impacts of proposed transportation system improvements to the environment, community, and economy during the transportation planning process.
-The purpose of PEL is to coordinate statewide and transportation planning with the National Environmental Policy Act (NEPA) process to streamline project delivery.
+The study will help weigh the benefits and impacts of proposed transportation system improvements to the environment, community, and economy during the transportation planning process.
+The purpose is to coordinate statewide and transportation planning with the National Environmental Policy Act (NEPA) process to streamline project delivery.

-The PEL process will identify and analyze US-20 between Ashton and the SH-87 Junction and will look at ways to address the following deficiencies:
+The study process will identify and analyze US-20 between Ashton and the SH-87 Junction and will look at ways to address the following deficiencies:

-The PEL will look at preliminary concept alternatives that can be implemented as funding becomes available.
+The study has identified concept alternatives that could be implemented as funding becomes available.
 Using public input, and data from the traffic and other scientific studies, the project team will develop concept level alternatives for the corridor.

-The PEL process will screen alternatives based on the following environmental criteria:
+The study is screening alternatives based on the following environmental criteria:

 Join us for Alternatives Workshops